A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: The braided monoid and extensions of solutions

-Suppose $(X,r)$ is a noninvolutive solution.
+which make $S$ a strong graded {\bf M3}-monoid, in particular, $(S, r_S)$ is a set-theoretic solution of YBE.
+The associated bijective map $r_S$ restricts to $r$. \item Moreover, the following conditions hold. \begin{enumerate} \item $(S,r_S)$ is a graded braided monoid, that is the actions agree with the grading of $S$: $|{}^au|= |u|= |u^a|,$ for all $a,u \in S$. \item $(S, r_S)$ is a nondegenerate solution of YBE \emph{iff} $(X,r)$ is nondegenerate. \item $(S, r_S)$ is involutive \emph{iff} $(X,r)$ is involutive. \end{enumerate} \end{enumerate} \end{fact} Suppose $(X,r)$ is a noninvolutive solution.
 The set $X$ is always embedded in the braided monoid $(S, r_S)$.
-Moreover, in contrast with the group $G(X,r)$ the monoid $S$ preserves more detailed information about the solution.
-In particular, there is an equality $u=v$ in $S$, if and only if $|u|= |v|= m$, and $u$ and $v$ are in the same $\Dcal_m(r)$-orbit in $X^m$, but in general, this is not true in $G(X,r),$ where a great portion of information about $(X,r)$ is lost.
+Moreover, in contrast with the group $G(X,r)$, the monoid $S$ preserves more detailed information about the solution $(X,r)$.
+In particular, there is an equality $u=v$ in $S$, if and only if $|u|= |v|= m$, and $u$ and $v$ are in the same $\Dcal_m(r)$-orbit in $X^m$.
+In general, this is not true in $G(X,r),$ where a great portion of information about $(X,r)$ is lost.